urzali/F5_UCS_Backup_Ansible/README.md

 ansible-playbook vault-test.yml --ask-vault-pass

-ii- Store the vault password in file and tell ansible where that file is ansible-playbook vault-test.yml --vault-password-file vault.pass.txt
+ii- Store the vault password in file and tell ansible where that file is ansible-playbook vault-test.yml --vault-password-file /variable_files/vault.pass.txt

 make sure you save the vault.pass.txt with proper creds access so no one else can open it.

 iii- Specify the location of a password file in ansible.cfg

-vault_password_file = vault-pass.txt
+vault_password_file = /variable_files/vault-pass.txt

-Decrypt file: ansible-vault decrypt bigip_pass
+Decrypt file: ansible-vault decrypt bigip_pass // will prompt you to put vault password
 Rekey: ansible-vault rekey bigip_pass